Why a Mat is an Important Montessori Material

-This is the thrid installment of the Montessori Materials Series.
+This is the third installment of the Montessori Materials Series.
 The focus today is on the first practical life exercises that a child will learn in our preschool program.

 In the Children's House, practical life exercises start with the very basic and progress to the extremely complex.
 Remember that many children begin their education at 2 1/2 years old.
 These little people have small hands and short attention spans.